geowarin/geowarin.github.io/content/post/2016-01-20-test-java-with-groovy.md

 - testing
 - groovy
 date: 2016-01-20T00:00:00Z
-description: You can write better tests for your Java application with Spock, Groovy and very little configuration
+Summary: You can write better tests for your Java application with Spock, Groovy and very little configuration
 tags:
 - testing